SNIPOFIST/Project/README.md

 # About **Stock Market analyser**
 ## app.py -> stock market analysis using python and Streamlit

-- This project is a Stock market analyser web app built using Python and streamlit framework
+- This project is an experimental visualisation -> Stock market analyser web app built using Python and streamlit framework
 - The stock market data source was imported from the opensource yahoo finance library 'yfinance' --version 0.2.26
 - The user can analyse about a stock market symbol by selecting the available stock market symbols from the drop down list
 - The user can select start date and end date to visualise the open,close,high,low etc... data in tabular format